 The following suggested sequence of study is for new full-time students starting the program in the academic year listed.

-When registering for classes refer to your Program Evaluation/Degree Audit to see your specific program requirements and ensure proper registration.
+When registering for classes refer to your Academic Evaluation to see your specific program requirements and ensure proper registration.

 Courses are subject to change.